Work permit and residence permit

 PhD students

-Residence permit for studies
+Application for a residence permit for PhD studies

-1. Proof of admission (decision of admission, signed protocol from committee or equivalent).
+2. Proof of admission (decision of admission, signed protocol from committee or equivalent).

 PhD students can apply for residence permit for up to four years.
 The application should at first hand be made online.
 If not possible, then the application can also be made by filling out a form.